By Do Nam, Director of Traffic Modeling and Technology, WSB

 The number of U.S. traffic deaths has been steadily increasing.
 According to the National Highway Traffic Safety Administration, vehicle fatality rates increased by 10.5 percent up to 42,915 last year, making it the highest number killed on U.S. roads in a single year since 2005.

-WSB’s Traffic Modeling team uses cutting edge technology to mitigate risk, reduce traffic accidents, better protect motorists and pedestrians, and analyze ways to reverse the deadly trend of motor vehicle crashes.
+The use of traffic modeling combined with cutting edge technology to mitigating risk, reducing traffic accidents, better protecting motorists and pedestrians, and analyzing ways to reverse the deadly trend of motor vehicle crashes.

 Trends, Statistics & Human Factors

 Reports over the past two years have shown a significant increase in traffic fatalities across the nation.
 Much of this is attributed human factors like increased risk taking, which appears to have become more common in response to the pandemic.

 In 2020, when COVID-19 hit, the average vehicle miles traveled (VMT) decreased because much of the population was working from home and going out less.
 However, nationwide fatalities still increased from 36,355 in 2019 to 38,824 in 2020, and then up to 42,195 in 2021.
 With less traffic on the roads, many drivers were driving faster than the posted speed limit leading to more high-speed crashes.
 Furthermore, pedestrian, bicyclist, and motorcyclist fatalities were the highest they had been since 1989, 1987, and 1975 respectively.